serverum/nolus_snapshot/README.md

 ## Nolus-rila Testnet SnapShot (01.03.23) - height - 1206000 - v0.1.43
 ## How to install the snapshot (Instrustions)

-1. Stop the nolus service & delete .data folder by commands
+1. Stop the nolus service
 ```
 sudo systemctl stop nolusd
 ```